-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has experienced stock outs of some of the essential malaria commodities but has worked with partners to fast track delivery of commodities.
-The country has also implemented more regular supplying of health facilities and community level and close monitoring of stocks.
-Planning for the 2021 campaign is ongoing and the country is using the campaign to deliver community level messages.
-IRS has commenced on track
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 All malaria activities have been implemented according to the plan, and none of the interventions were postponed due to COVID-19 pandemic.
+All activities are being implemented in accordance with COVID-19 preventives measures.
+Ongoing activities include mass drug administration and the LLINs distribution is currently being planned with the implementation plans and strategies adapted to the context Impact Investigate and address the reasons for the increase in estimated malaria incidence and mortality between 2015 and 2019, which means that the country is not on track to achieve the 2020 target of a 40% reduction in malaria incidence Q4 2021 Contributing factors to the increase in malaria burden has included insufficient funding for prioritized activities such as focused IRS.
+Movements of displaced populations due to poverty and inadequate living conditions, low LLINs coverage, climatic change leading to increased flooding have also contributed to the increase

-New Key Recommended Action

-Objective Action Item Suggested completion timeframe Impact Investigate and address the reasons for the increase in estimated malaria incidence and mortality between 2015 and 2019, which means that the country is not on track to achieve the 2020 target of a 40% reduction in malaria incidence Q4 2021